flylight-max/project-Datacamp/report.md

 ## **Can we predict the fuelType decision of a customer?**

 One way to test the validity of my above statement is to build a model around these parameters.
 The price takes much less weight as I selected only the petrol cars that are in the same range as the hybrids.
-The idea is to see whether there arguments in favour of buying an "expensive" small petrol car.
+The idea is to see whether the arguments in favour of buying an "expensive" small petrol car are valid.
+If they are valid then the model should be able to predict with high accuracy whether a customer will choose a petrol car or an hybrid based on the criteria used.
 For this, I am using a supervised machine learning model called classification.
 This is a model using a binary response variable, here petrol cars or not petrol cars.
 I am using the most popular model for classification problems: the K Nearest Neighbors (KNN).
-To determine k (the number of neighbors) that would mximise the score of my model, I plotted the score vs k for both the sample I used to train the model and the sample I used to test the model.
+To determine k (the number of neighbors) that would maximise the score of my model, I plotted the score vs k for both the sample I used to train the model and the sample I used to test the model.
 ![KNN score vs k](KNN_model_score_vs_k.png)
 Based on this graph, the best number of neighbors to use would be k = 7.
 Based on the confusion matrix, the model is 90.7% accurate which is very good knowing that the model train on a sample size of 772.